The Ring (2002 film): Development and casting

 The Ring went into production without a completed script.
 Ehren Kruger wrote three drafts of the screenplay before Scott Frank came on to do an uncredited re-write.
 Gore Verbinski was initially inspired to do a remake of Ring after Walter F. Parkes sent him a VHS copy of the Japanese film, which he described as "intriguing", "pulp" and "avant-garde".

-The original WGA-approved credits listed Hiroshi Takahashi (writer of the original 1998 screenplay for Ring) but his name is absent from the final print.
+The original WGA-approved credits listed Hiroshi Takahashi (writer of the original 1998 screenplay for Ring), but his name is absent from the final print.

 Several high-profile actresses were offered the lead role, including Gwyneth Paltrow, Jennifer Connelly and Kate Beckinsale.
-Verbinski admitted to not wanting to cast "big stars" as he wanted his film to be "discovered" and describes the wave of harsh criticism from hardcore fans of the original Japanese film as "inevitable", although he expressed desire for them to find the remake equally compelling.
+Verbinski admitted to not wanting to cast "big stars" as he wanted his film to be "discovered" and described the wave of harsh criticism from hardcore fans of the original Japanese film as "inevitable", although he expressed desire for them to find the remake equally compelling.
 He also sought to retain the minimalism prevalent throughout Ring and set it in Seattle, due to its "wet and isolated" atmosphere.

 Filming

 The Ring was filmed in 2001, primarily in the State of Washington in numerous locations, including Seattle, Port Townsend, Whidbey Island, Bellingham, Monroe and Stanwood.
 The Yaquina Head Lighthouse in Newport, Oregon, was also used as a filming location, as well as Oregon's Columbia River Gorge.

-Chris Cooper played a murderer in two scenes meant to bookend the film, but was ultimately cut.
+Chris Cooper played a murderer in two scenes meant to bookend the film but was ultimately cut.

+Cinematographer Bojan Bazelli used soft lighting and a grey blue-green color.
+Shot on film, the production is unusual for achieving its color correction in-camera using 81EF and one of two green filters, thereby committing to its visual style early, rather than relying on digital grading during post-production.
+The soft lighting was achieved by "diffusing the fill sources enough to match [the natural lighting]" through the use of up to three layers of shades, HMIs and CTB, and set up to create as little shadow as possible to "subconsciously alter the viewer's sense of perception and add a heightened sense of ambiguity."